garrandall/popular-music-data/tracks/night-s-on-fire-david-nail.md

 Littered with stars close enough to touch
 July promise in the back of that truck
 Her every move was taking you higher
-You try to play it cool but the night's on fire,oohh, ooohh
+You try to play it cool but the night's on fire,oh, oh

 She's a seat laid back, a boy's dream